Almost Ramanujan Expanders from Arbitrary Expanders via Operator Amplification: Introduction

+The key insight is to use a result of K\"{o}nig that says that the adjacency matrix, say $A_X$, of an arbitrary regular graph, can be written as a sum of permutation matrices. {Thus we have, $A_X = \Ex{s\sim S}{\rho_{\mathrm{def}} (s)}$ where $S$ is a set of permutations, and $\rho_{\mathrm{def}}$ is the \textit{defining representation} that maps a permutation to the matrix defining it.
+The task is to construct a set $S'$, with $\opnorm{\Ex{s\sim S'}{\rho_{\mathrm{def}}(s)}} \leq \lambda$.
+We study a general version of this question with an arbitrary group representation of a finite group (See~\cref{def:rep}) .
+This is directly connected to the expansion of Cayley graphs. }

-We obtain our results by considering the seemingly more specialized case of Cayley expanders, which are based on group theory and represent a prominent way of constructing expanders.
-Recall that a Cayley graph $\Cay(G,S)$ on a finite group $G$ is specified by a symmetric set of generators $S \subseteq G$, where vertices are elements of $G$ and $g,g' \in G$ are adjacent if and only if $g'g^{-1}$ belongs to $S$.
+\paragraph{Cayley Graphs} A Cayley graph $\Cay(G,S)$ on a finite group $G$ is specified by a symmetric set of generators $S \subseteq G$, where vertices are elements of $G$ and $g,h \in G$ are adjacent if and only if $hg^{-1}$ belongs to $S$.

 While many groups admit Cayley expanders, most of these are far from the Ramanujan bound.
 This is true, in particular, in the case of non-Abelian finite simple groups which includes the symmetric group.
 Breuillard and Lubotzky~\cite{BL18} ask whether it is possible to have near-Ramanujan expanders for all families of finite simple groups.
 More generally,